TensorCon/ratcon/README.md

 # Tensor Network Contraction Order Optimization

 This project provides a suite of tools to help minimize both the time and space complexity associated with tensor network contractions.
-This source primarily provides a means to confirm the theoretical found within [***Carving-width and contraction trees for tensor networks***](https://arxiv.org/abs/1908.11034).
+This source primarily provides a means to confirm the theoretical results of [***Carving-width and contraction trees for tensor networks***](https://arxiv.org/abs/1908.11034).

 ## License